Overseas Pakistanis our biggest asset: PM

-ISLAMABAD: Prime Minister Imran Khan Friday said that Roshan Apna Ghar initiative is a game changer, which can bring a lot of money to Pakistan because Pakistan is in dire need of dollars.
+ISLAMABAD: Prime Minister Imran Khan Friday said the Roshan Apna Ghar initiative is a game-changer, which can bring a lot of money to Pakistan because Pakistan is in dire need of dollars.

 He pointed out that there were record remittances in this government, but this is just a drop.
 In fact, he said, according to an estimate, nine million Pakistanis have money abroad equal to the GDP of Pakistan.
 “We tried our best to find out how to bring it,” he said.